samuel-casey/Cookbook-api-js/README.md

 1. Fork and clone this repository.
 2. Change into the new directory.
 3. Install dependencies by running `npm install`
+4. Run `npm audit fix` to make sure all packages are up to date
-4. Fulfill the listed requirements.
+5. Fulfill the listed requirements.

 Starter code is available to you in the main project repo.
 You are required to turn in your submission by making a pull request on the original repository.

-Unless otherwise specified on the calendar or by an instructor, homework is due the next morning by 9:00am.

 ## Requirements